Skip to main content

 Film and Social Turmoil

-In order to meaningfully discuss how "Raya's" portrait of social healing is unique, I feel like we need to take a step back and look at how film has historically approached the subject.
+In order to meaningfully discuss "Raya's" portrait of social healing, I feel like we need to take a step back and look at how film has historically approached the subject of social discord.
 I don’t dare attempt cataloging the entire history of social turmoil in all its many genres and typings, but we can in broad strokes look at how popular media presents hate and social division.
 For this conversation, I want to focus on where films tend to localize the source of the conflict and how they advocate for unity, if they believe such a thing is even possible.

 Stories about hate as the ultimate enemy arguably go back as far as stories like Shakespeare’s The Tragedy of Romeo and Juliet.
 In this story, two teenagers from warring families fall in love and try to find a way to exist in the other’s world, but the hate of their families is too strong, and the film ends with Romeo and Juliet taking their own lives.
 In the end, the lives of two bright young kids are destroyed because of the hate between two groups of people.

 There’s not a lot within the text itself that specifies why the Montagues and Capulets hate each other.
+Various retellings can plant the basic format in a new context to serve their own goals and storytelling ambitions (e.g. West Side Story uses the archetype to comment on race and class divisions in 1950s New York) but in the original text, the exact politics are somewhat vague.
 As a result, hate itself becomes the enemy.
-Various retellings can plant the basic format in a new context to serve their own goals and storytelling ambitions (e.g. West Side Story uses the archetype to comment on race and class divisions in 1950s New York) but in the original text, the exact politics are somewhat vague.
 Romeo and Juliet don’t die because of capitalism or the ennui of influencer culture.
-They die because their families hated each other.
+They die because their families gave into their base instincts and petty rivalries.
 Plain and simple.
 Both the Montagues and Capulets try to destroy their social enemies, but in the end, they both lose.
 And this sets up one of the central takeaways of stories that decry the spoils of hate.
 As The Prince cries agonizingly in the final scene, “All are punish’d!”
 In the game of hate, everyone loses.

 Both Good Morning, Vietnam and Crash make appeals to shared humanity undercutting any arbitrary divisions.
 A key difference is that the former doesn’t ignore the complex social reality it’s presenting with platitudes.
 Leading up to the softball game, “Vietnam” is consistently critical of the ego of the American military and the part they played in creating the Vietnam conflict to begin with.
 Moreover, the film confronts Cronauer with the perversion of America’s involvement in Vietnam in a very big way.